Kuan0113/OINP_ISS/README.md

 ```
 The .exe file is available in the [exe_file](https://github.com/Kuan0113/OINP_ISS/tree/main/exe_file) folder.
 You can download and run it directly without needing Python installed.

+##🌐 HTML Version

+Open [index.html](https://kuan0113.github.io/OINP_ISS/) in any modern web browser to use the HTML/JS version of the calculator.
+No installation is required.

 ## 📑 How It Works
 1. Select your **job offer details, education, language ability, location**, etc.